-The installation checklist describes the steps for a basic single-server installation that consists of a server, a database, and at least one agent.
+The installation checklist describes the steps for a basic single-server installation that consists of a server, database, agent, and component integrator.

 For instructions on upgrading your current server installation, see Upgrade servers.

 To complete a single-server installation, follow these steps:

 Before you begin, review the system requirements, supported environments, and recommendations on how to achieve optimal performance.

 Create an empty database for Deployment Automation.
 To install Deployment Automation for evaluation purposes, you can use the lightweight Derby database provided in the installation bundle.

 For details, see Prepare your database.

 From the Software Licensing and Downloads portal (requires login), download the server and agent installers for your platform, and any others you need, such as the agent relay installer, command-line client, or component integrator zip file.
 Extract the files before running the embedded executables.

 Install the server using the Deployment Automation server installer for your platform.